tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The parameters for the 0-RTT data (symmetric cipher suite, ALPN, etc.) are the same as those which were negotiated in the connection which established the PSK.
-The PSK used to encrypt the early data MUST be the first PSK listed in the client's "pre_shared_key"
+The PSK used to encrypt the early data MUST be the first PSK listed in the client's "pre_shared_key" extension.

 0-RTT messages sent in the first flight have the same content types as their corresponding messages sent in other flights (handshake,